imflash217/marpX/PITCHME.md

 - Occlusion
 - Intraclass variation

-# By now, we all should be able to appreciate the `gravity` :worried: of the problem we're trying to solve
+# By now, we all should be able to appreciate the `gravity` :worried: of the problem we're trying to solve.

 ---
 ![bg vertical width:80%](https://raw.githubusercontent.com/vinaykumar2491/marpX/master/assets/cat1.png)